synxty/idea/index.md

 - **Professionalism:** Reflect's how effectively a character manages their stats and attributes improvements.
 - **Ambition:** Represents a character's desire to achieve greatness, climb the ranks, and continuously strive to be the best.
 - **Experience:** Represents a character's current experience level,
+- **Longevity:** Represents how long a character can maintain their career at a high level.

 ## 4. Character Roles